HISTORY OF WAHS

 The WAHS Executive Board meets monthly at the History Center/Library at

 7:00 p.m.
-The meeting is held the third Thursday of each month except December.
+The meeting is held the second Thursday of each month except December.